Key insights

 Medicare Part B drug payments

 The Inflation Reduction Act included several provisions involving Medicare payment for drugs.
-CMS is proposing conforming language, including limiting beneficiary spend for insulin to $35/month.
+CMS finalized conforming language, including limiting beneficiary spend for insulin to $35/month.

 The 2023 Physician Fee Schedule finalized reporting requirements for single-dose container or single-use package drugs, including use of the JW modifier for reporting discarded amounts and JZ modifier to report drugs with no discarded amounts.
-CMS will begin editing for correct use of the modifiers October 1, 2023.
-However, because CMS believes it is unreasonable to require patients or caregivers self-administering drugs at home to provide data about discarded amounts, CMS proposes to require drugs separately payable under Part B furnished by a supplier who is not administering the drug be billed with the JZ modifier.
+CMS began editing for correct use of the modifiers October 1, 2023.
+However, because CMS believes it is unreasonable to require patients or caregivers self-administering drugs at home to provide data about discarded amounts, CMS finalized a requirement that drugs separately payable under Part B furnished by a supplier who is not administering the drug be billed with the JZ modifier.

 Appropriate use criteria for diagnostic imaging